-Sustainability Strategy and statutory reporting
+Sustainability Strategy and Statutory Reporting

-The Group continues to deliver against its 2023 sustainability strategy, completing important milestones and supporting the Group's strategy and purpose to be the most sustainable option for transport across the UK to Europe.
-The Group has published milestones out to 2030/31 for each of the six priority areas within this strategy, outlining the delivery approach.
-The Group actively explores how it can become carbon neutral.
+HS1 continues to deliver against its 2023 sustainability strategy, completing important milestones and supporting the Company's strategy and purpose to be the most sustainable option for transport across the UK to Europe.
+The Company has published milestones out to 2030/31 for each of the six priority areas within this strategy, outlining the delivery approach.
+HS1 actively explores how it can become carbon neutral.
 An area of focus is aiming to procure as much energy as possible through carbon net-neutral sources, reducing scope 1 and 2 emissions.
-Stringent new environmental targets in our 2023 sustainability strategy focus on enhancing the Group's reputation as the Green Gateway to Europe.
-An external update on progress against the Group's sustainability KPIs and 2030 targets will be available in the HS1 2023/24 ESG report published on our website (https://highspeed1.co.uk/sustainability).
+Stringent new environmental targets in our 2023 sustainability strategy focus on enhancing the Company's reputation as the Green Gateway to Europe.
+An external update on progress against the Companys sustainability KPIs and 2030 targets will be available in the HS1 2023/24 ESG report published on our website (https://highspeed1.co.uk/sustainability).

-The Group has published an in-depth TCFD report this year, attached to the 2023/24 ESG report.
-In our disclosures of climate related risks and opportunities we have considered those most relevant to the HS1 value chain over a 40-year time horizon.
+The Company has published an in-depth TCFD report this year, attached to the 2023/24 ESG report.
+In our disclosures of climate related risks and opportunities we have considered those most relevant to the whole HS1 value chain over a 40-year time horizon.
 This includes key stakeholders such as passengers, customers, and the wider environment.

-The Group is voluntarily reporting under TCFD.
+HS1 is voluntarily reporting under TCFD.
 We have ensured that our disclosures are as aligned to the requirements as possible, however we will continue to develop this, especially considering the long-term impact of climate change in our financial planning and reporting.
-Based upon currently available data, our external risk assessment ranked the Group on the lower end of the risk spectrum with the direct business risk for the Group of climate-change being deemed not material.
+Based upon currently available data, our external risk assessment ranked HS1 on the lower end of the risk spectrum with the direct business risk for HS1 of climate-change being deemed not material.
 Over 2024, we will consider the impact of climate into our long-term financial planning processes and forecast the implications to the extent that our data and analysis allows.
-The direct business risk for the Group of climate-change is not currently assessed as material.
+The direct business risk for HS1 of climate-change is not currently assessed as material.
 Furthermore, a robust long-term asset funding model embedded in the contracts protects the business and ensures funding.

-The Group is committed to sustainability and delivering exceptional environmental stewardship, tangible climate action and net social value.
-The climate transition presents a business opportunity for the Group, with increased demand for sustainable travel.
-The climate change risk assessment confirmed this, highlighting that the Group has more opportunities than risks.
+HS1 are committed to sustainability and delivering exceptional environmental stewardship, tangible climate action and net social value.
+The climate transition presents a business opportunity for HS1, with increased demand for sustainable travel.
+The climate change risk assessment confirmed this, highlighting that HS1 has more opportunities than risks.